TheDiG3/GameOfLife/README.md

 Recommendations
 ---

-While it's not recommended to set the grid size any **higher than 200x200** for performance reasons (the game might lock up at 500x500 or more) the bigger the grid the most interesting the simulation will be.
+While it's not recommended to set the grid size any **higher than 200x200** for performance reasons (the game might lock up at 500x500 or more) the bigger the grid the more interesting the simulation will be.

 Web Player Link
 ---